SungHoHong2/Leetcode-Experiment/hard/Median_of_Two_Sorted_Arrays/README.md

             # partitioned the array at the correct place
                 # return the result when the length of the whole array is even
                 # return the result when the length of the whole array is odd
-            # shrink the leftside partition
+            # shrink the left side partition
-            # shrink the rightside partition
+            # shrink the right side partition
             pass
 ```